kubesphere/community/developer-guide/development/how-to-connect-remote-service.md

 [Telepresence](https://www.telepresence.io/) is an open source tool that lets you run a single service locally, while connecting the service to a remote Kubernetes cluster.

 We can use Telepresence to help us running KubeSphere apiserver locally.
+Make sure you have installed `socat` on all of your nodes or you will get some error while starting telepresence.
 ## 1. Install Telepresence

 You can read the [official installation documentation](https://www.telepresence.io/reference/install.html) to install Telepresence.